CopernicaMarketingSoftware/Documentation/Publisher/en/dmarc.md

 for receivers.
 A receiver can decide to ignore the settings, and handle your mail differently than you have specified.

-Besided the delivery policy and the percentage, you can also add email addresses to your DMARC record.
+Besides the delivery policy and the percentage, you can also add email addresses to your DMARC record.
 Receivers use this address to notify you when they get invalid messages.
 This could be an indication that your domain name is being abused, or that one of your employees does not have its settings